Kali-Hac/MG-SCR/README.md

 # Multi-Level Graph Encoding with Structural-Collaborative Relation Learning for Skeleton-Based Person Re-Identification
 By Haocong Rao, Shihao Xu, Xiping Hu, Jun Cheng, Bin Hu.
 In [IJCAI 2021](https://www.ijcai.org/proceedings/2021/0135).

-To the best of our knowledge, this is the *only* skeleton-based person re-identification paper appeared on IJCAI 2021.

 ## Introduction
 This is the official implementation of MG-SCR model presented by "Multi-Level Graph Encoding with Structural-Collaborative Relation Learning for Skeleton-Based Person Re-Identification".
 The codes are used to reproduce experimental results in the [**paper**](https://www.ijcai.org/proceedings/2021/0135.pdf).